CHRNA6: Ethanol

+However, very high levels of ethanol actually reduce dopamine release.
+The exact mechanism for this is unknown.

 In addition to nicotine, research in animals has implicated α6-containing nAChRs in the abusive and addictive properties of ethanol, with mecamylamine demonstrating a potent ability to block these properties.

 Clinical significance

-Because of their selective distribution and role in dopamine regulation, α6-containing receptors have been investigated as therapeutic targets.
+Because of their selective distribution and role in dopamine regulation in the Substantia Nigra, α6-containing receptors have been investigated as therapeutic targets.

 Due to their selective localisation on dopaminergic neurons, α6-containing nACh receptors have also been suggested as a possible therapeutic target for the treatment of Parkinson's disease.